Why did the Pac-12 fall apart? Analyzing George Kliavkoff's last season stumbles that resulted in Pac-12's collapse

 Why did the Pac-12 fall apart?

 On the broad aspect, the fall of the Pac-12 came as a result of many poor administrative decisions made under the leadership of Larry Scott and George Kliavkoff.
-These include the long-term television deal, Pac-12 Network’s failure, irresponsible spending and a host of others.
+These include the long-term television deal, the Pac-12 Network’s failure, irresponsible spending and a host of others.

 However, the last straw that broke the camel's back was the inability of Kliavkoff's leadership to secure a new media deal.
-For several months, the conference was in limbo about its potential media deal as it couldn't reach an agreement with its long-term television partners.
+For several months, the conference was in limbo about its potential media deal, as it couldn't reach an agreement with its long-term television partners.

 Which schools left the Pac-12 under Kliavkoff?

 Under George Kliavkoff's leadership, 10 teams exited the Pac-12 to join other Power Five leagues.
 USC and UCLA were the first to make their way out in 2022, joining the Big Ten.
-This was notably spurred by the realignment of Big 12’s Texas and Oklahoma to the SEC.
+This was spurred by the realignment of the Big 12’s Texas and Oklahoma to the SEC.

 Edited by Ribin Peter